VIN-EET-TEC/Python-Projects/Extracting Stock Data Using Web Scraping/README.md

 These are the following tags which are used while creating HTML tables.

-- &lt;table>: This tag is a root tag used to define the start and end of the table.
+- &lt;table&gt;: This tag is a root tag used to define the start and end of the table.
 All the content of the table is enclosed within these tags.

-- <tr>: This tag is used to define a table row.
+- &lt;tr&gt;: This tag is used to define a table row.
 Each row of the table is defined within this tag.

-- <td>: This tag is used to define a table cell.
+- &lt;td&gt;: This tag is used to define a table cell.
 Each cell of the table is defined within this tag.
 You can specify the content of the cell between the opening and closing <td> tags.

-- <th>: This tag is used to define a header cell in the table.
+- &lt;th&gt;: This tag is used to define a header cell in the table.
 The header cell is used to describe the contents of a column or row.
 By default, the text inside a <th> tag is bold and centered.

-- <tbody>: This is the main content of the table, which is defined using the <tbody> tag.
+- &lt;tbody&gt;: This is the main content of the table, which is defined using the <tbody> tag.
 It contains one or more rows of <tr> elements.

 ## FAQ